iamenderst/ansible-tutorial/tutorial/vm_setup.md

 ## Installing Vagrant

-Below are the instructions for MAC and Linux.
+Below are the installation instructions for MAC and Linux.
+The version that we are going to use is 1.7.2.
 If you have a different platform (Windows) or you have a 32 bit machine you can grab the installer from the [Vagrant downloads page].
 If you have another platform, you might need to install it using [Vagrant source].

 ### Mac OS X